 - Stop before turning right on red.

 - Passing bicyclists too closely is dangerous and illegal.
 You must keep a minimum of 3 feet between you and the cyclist when following or passing.

 - Focus on the road.
-Avoid aggressive driving.

 - Obey the traffic laws, signals and speed limits.